+Torben Huss

-Torben Huss New Deputy Managing Director
+New Deputy Managing Director

-Profile On 1 January 2009, Torben Huss took up the position as Deputy Managing Director of IFU and its sister fund IØ.
-From 2002-2008, he was Department Director of the Funds' Project Development Department, which is responsible for new project investments.
+On 1 January 2009, Torben Huss took up the position as Deputy Managing Director of IFU and its sister fund IØ (the Investment Fund for Central and Eastern Europe).
+From 2002 to 2008, he was Department Director of the Funds' Project Development Department, which is responsible for new project investments.

-Torben Huss, 46, has a master's degree in Political Science from the University of Copenhagen and a PhD in business economics from Copenhagen Business School.
+Torben Huss, 46, has a master's degree in political science from the University of Copenhagen and a PhD in business economics from Copenhagen Business School.